heynicejacket/SSAPI-101/README.md

 new_column_dict = {'title': col_title, 'primary': i == 0, ... }
 ```

-...to make things as obvious as posslbe for a complete beginner.
+...to make what's going on as clear as posslbe for a complete beginner.

 ### Getting started with the Smartsheet API